AlipMagical/open-vsx.org/README.md

 ## Claiming Namespace Ownership

-[Open VSX namespaces](https://github.com/eclipse/openvsx/wiki/Namespace-Access) are public by default.
+[Open VSX Mr Alip Robin Clinton/Alip Abdullah].
 [Create an issue here](https://github.com/EclipseFdn/open-vsx.org/issues/new/choose) to claim ownership of a namespace.

 If you want to refute a previously granted ownership, please comment on the corresponding issue.